-Scott Hed lives in Sioux Falls, SD with his wife Nicki and their four-legged kids (two dogs & two cats).
-They enjoy fishing, hunting, camping, and traveling to tropical destinations.
+Scott Hed lives in Nicaragua with his wife Nicki and their four-legged kids (two rescued Labrador retrievers).
+They enjoy fishing, hunting, camping, snorkeling, and traveling to tropical destinations.

 What conservation issue do people need to know about in your back yard?

 I have worked on protection of amazing public lands in Alaska for the past 16 years, including the Arctic National Wildlife Refuge and the Tongass National Forest.
 More recently, I helped launch an effort to engage sportsmen and women in the campaign to protect Minnesota’s famed Boundary Waters Canoe Area Wilderness from mining threats.
 However, for the past dozen years I have mainly focused on bringing the angling and hunting communities into the fight to protect the Bristol Bay region of southwest Alaska from the proposed Pebble Mine.
 Bristol Bay is the world’s most productive wild salmon fishery and a sporting destination of global renown.

 What Fishpond products do you always have with you?